Foxfire342/azure-network-protocols/README.md

 - Create a resource group in Azure that will contain the virtual network and subnet networks
 - Create two virtual machines in the resource group that will run Windows OS and Linux respectively
-- Download Wire Shark to analyze protocol traffic between the two virtual machines
+- Download Wire Shark to analyze network traffic between the two virtual machines
-- Step 4
+- Filter Wireshark traffic by protocols ICMP, SSH, DHCP, DNS, and HTTP/S and utilize PowerShell commands to observe specific traffic

 <h2>Actions and Observations</h2>